-A complete Bolt Mobile payment solution consists of two components:
+A complete mobile payment integration consists of two components:

-Tokenization is handled by the Bolt Mobile SDK (Android or iOS) integrated with your mobile application.
+Tokenization is handled by the CardPointe Mobile SDK (Android or iOS) integrated with your mobile application.

 Authorization is handled by host scripts integrated with your server application.